RentViewer

 How Rent Collections Visibility Improved Collections by 14%

-Rent collections visibility changed how this Georgia-based owner/operator managed unpaid rent—giving leadership clarity, focus, and measurable results.
+Rent collections visibility changed how this Georgia-based owner/operator managed unpaid rent — giving leadership clarity, focus, and measurable results.

 Introduction

 This case study shows how rent collections visibility helped a growing multifamily and affordable housing operator reduce guesswork and increase collections by 14%.
+It's written for CEOs and operations leaders who want tighter control over unpaid rent without adding staff or burning out their collections team.

 Executive Summary

-Who: Georgia-based owner/operator managing MF, affordable housing, and SFR units
+Georgia-based owner/operator managing MF, affordable housing, and SFR units

-Problem: Collections effort was high, but delinquencies weren’t improving
+Collections effort was high, but delinquencies weren't improving

-Risk: Time wasted, inconsistent outreach, and rising unpaid rent
+Time wasted, inconsistent outreach, and rising unpaid rent

-Root Cause: No clear daily priority for the collections team
+No clear daily priority for the collections team

-Solution: A daily, pre-filtered collections list with context and notes
+A daily, pre-filtered collections list with context and notes

-Execution: Automated output using rent roll and aged receivables data
+Automated output using rent roll and aged receivables data

-Result: 14% increase in collections
+14% increase in collections

-Impact: Staff focused on the right residents at the right time
+Staff focused on the right residents at the right time

 The Business Problem

+Leadership had assigned people and time to collections, but results weren't improving.
 Unpaid rent stayed high, and there was no clear answer to a simple question: Who should the team focus on today?

 Without rent collections visibility, effort did not equal results.